rewanthtammana/IstioA-A/README.md

 ![N|Solid](https://github.com/turkelk/IstioA-A/blob/main/Assets/transferscustomersucess.png)

-In order to enable Transfers API to access Customers API and Accounts API, a new AuthorizationPolicy must be applied to worklodes respectivelly.
+In order to enable Transfers API to access Customers API and Accounts API, a new AuthorizationPolicy must be applied to Customers and Accounts  worklodes respectivelly.

 Before going into the details of AuthorizationPolicy and implementation, it is useful to talk about the JWT token.